ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 People to follow in R (active tweeters): Hadley, David, Jenny, Mara, Maelle,

 can use newsletters to keep up datacamp and rweekly and o'reilly media.

+live tweet talks

 Potential stories:
 - I'm an introvert, surprises people. introvert != shy but still not natural. really helps to think about promoting my work, not myself, and about helping people.